daysun/grid_ndt/README.md

 <b>Usage</b><br/>
 1、 <i>roslaunch grid_ndt receLaunch.launch</i><br/>
 2、 <i>roslaunch grid_ndt ocLaunch.launch</i><br/>
-&ensp;&ensp;The experimental data (*.pcd) can be attained in https://pan.baidu.com/s/1V3h0yNY5YEQUvvzE06LdWQ, and the corresponding parameters can be attained in /launch/parameters.txt.<br/>
+&ensp;&ensp;The experimental data (*.pcd) can be attained in https://pan.baidu.com/s/1jAkX8rIEB9MltmE6Rqz32Q with code 4itv and the corresponding parameters can be attained in /launch/parameters.txt.<br/>
 &ensp;&ensp;For visualization, the rviz should subscribe the top "initial_marker_array", "traversibility_marker_array" and "route_marker_array".